 Currently, the Village Welcome Center is open Monday through Friday (closed on holidays) from 9am-4:30pm with free admission.
 The Village is open for free self-guided walking tours during those hours as well as on Saturdays from 11am-3pm.
-The Chronicle, a guide to HCSV, is available in the Welcome Center on weekdays and at the Country Store on Saturdays.
+The Chronicle, a guide to HCSV, is available in the Welcome Center on weekdays and on the Country Store porch on Saturdays.

 Tickets are for single-day admission.

 HCSV Members: Free

 Click here for information on Unlimited Admission with a Village Membership!